 Revd Ian Rumsey BSc Our new Vicar for the Parish of St Mary the Virgin with St Luke’s., the , BA was inducted on Tuesday 21st June, 2016.

 Revd Canon Phil Potter (Archbishops’ Missioner and national Team Leader of Fresh Expressions, who has recently joined us and is licensed to our parish as associate missioner)

-Catherine is an ordinand at St Mellitus College who is also working part-time on parish development.
+Catherine is an ordinand at St Mellitus College who is involved in many areas of ministry.